SymfonyCasts/design-patterns/sfcasts/state.md

 }
 ```

-Ok!
-It's time to get some fun and put this into practice.
-We'll refactor how our
-game application handles difficulty levels so it uses the State pattern.
+Okay, it's time to have some fun and put this into practice!
+Let's refactor how our game application handles *difficulty levels* using the State pattern.
+That's *next*!
-That's next!